 My Tortex vs Ultex Conclusion

-The final verdict at the end of the day has to come down to what you prefer as we are all different however, if I had to try sum up each of these two picks, I’d say that the main differences between Ultex and Tortex is:
+The final verdict at the end of the day has to come down to what you prefer as we are all different however if I had to try to sum up each of these two picks, I’d say that the main differences between Ultex and Tortex are:

 If you enjoyed this article, check out my article on Delrin vs Tortex.

 Hey, fellow guitar mate!
 I’m Justin, I have been a professional guitarist since 2012.
 I have traveled the world playing on different stages alongside some of the best indie bands, at some of the biggest music festivals in the world.
 As a result, I’ve played lots of different guitar gear.
 Instead of keeping that knowledge to myself, I have set up this site to share my honest reviews of various guitar gear.
 But most notably, my love for guitar picks.